 Avoid running on hard, uneven, or hilly surfaces.
 Hard surfaces like concrete can put extra stress on your muscles and bones, leading to fatigue and shin splints.
 Choose softer surfaces like:

-Your foot arch usually develops by age 7 or 8, but it can change due to injuries or ageing.
+The foot arch continues to develop throughout childhood and typically stabilizes during adolescence.
 Not staying active can weaken the muscles in your feet and legs, which may cause shin splints.
 Strengthening your feet can help.
 For example, while sitting, try using your toes to pull a towel closer.

 A physical therapist can show you more exercises.
 Foot orthotics, like arch supports, can also help.
 They provide support for low arches, help reduce stress, and improve shock absorption